-The percentages in table \ref{tab:GNres} were calculated based on $5$ ensembles, each consisting of $100$ runs.
-Within each ensemble, the number of runs with the error below a given threshold was calculated; then the mean and the standard deviation across the ensembles were calculated and are given in the tables.
-The same was done for the percentage of the converged runs of the GN method and the corresponding RMSE.
+The percentages in tables \ref{tab:GNres} and \ref{tab:Adam} are calculated based on $5$ separate experiments, each consisting of $100$ runs.
+Within each experiment, the number of runs with the error below a given threshold is calculated; the mean and the standard deviation across the experiments are given in the tables.
+The same is done for the percentage of the converged runs of the GN method and the corresponding RMSEs.